-Purpose: The User Instructions, Donor History Questionnaire (DHQ) and accompanying materials were designed by an interorganizational Uniform Donor History - HPC Task Force to screen hematopoietic progenitor cell (HPC) cord blood donors for communicable disease risk factors in accordance with requirements of the FDA, AABB and FACT.
+Purpose: The User Instructions, Donor History Questionnaire (DHQ) and accompanying materials were designed by an interorganizational Uniform Donor History - HPC Task Force to screen hematopoietic progenitor cell (HPC) donors for communicable disease risk factors in accordance with requirements of the FDA, AABB, FACT and NMDP.
 Applicable state regulations and regulations of a country being exported to will need to be considered.
-For non-US cord blood banks additional eligibility requirements of the national competent authority may need to be added.
+For non-US cellular therapy banks additional eligibility requirements of the national competent authority may need to be added.

-For cord blood donations, the baby is the donor but the birth mother answers the questionnaire.
-According to the FDA, if the birth mother is not living or is unable to participate in the interview, then the interview may be with one or more individuals who can provide the information [21 CFR 1271.3(n)].
+All of the materials (User Instructions, DHQ, Medication List, Donor Educational Materials, and Flowcharts) are intended to aid in determining if a prospective allogeneic donor is eligible to donate HPC, Apheresis and HPC, Marrow.
+These materials were not designed for use with cord blood donors and may need to be modified if used for autologous donors.
+According to the FDA, if the donor is not living or is unable to participate in the interview, then the interview may be with one or more individuals who can provide the information [21 CFR 1271.3(n)].